COVID-19 has reshaped the way enterprises manage their workforce.

 - Encouraging one-on-one (manager-reportee) check-ins daily and all team meetings once a week, via video calls.
 According to a Forbes article, 87% of telecommuters feel more connected to their organization thanks to video conferencing tools.

 Finally, set and communicate realizable work goals/expectations.
-This way, aware of their goals, employees don’t need to keep burning the midnight oil, just because their home and work space is the same.
+This way, aware of their goals, employees don’t need to keep burning the midnight oil, just because their home and workspace are the same.

 From the moment you decide to switch to a remote work situation, collaboration and productivity-enhancing tools are guaranteed to become the lifeblood of your workforce.
 This is why it’s important that you use a DAP to ensure that the users are aware of the latest software updates and existing features.